InfoMagix/swift-auto-caller/README.md

 9. Activate the virtual environment: `source .venv/bin/activate`.
 10. Install VLC and its Python bindings: `sudo apt-get install vlc python3-vlc`.
 11. Install the `schedule` package: `pip install schedule`.
-12. Install the audio DAC shim: `curl https://get.pimoroni.com/audiodacshim | bash`.
+12. Install the audio DAC shim by following the guide on their website
 13. Reboot the Raspberry Pi: `sudo reboot`.
 14. Run `aplay -l` to check that the audio DAC shim is recognised.
 15. Run the `swift_auto_caller.py` script in the virtual environment to play audio.